pip-services/pip-services-docs/content/en/python/container/refer/managed_references.md

 The ManagedReferences class allows you to create managed references that in additon to keeping and locating references can also manage their lifecycle, such as:

-- Auto-creation of missing component using available factories
+- Auto-creation of missing components using available factories
 - Auto-linking newly added components
 - Auto-opening newly added components
 - Auto-closing removed components